 DCF Fair Value Target:

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Moodys Corp.
-To summarize, we found that Moodys Corp ranked in the 28th percentile in terms of potential gain offered.
-We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
-As for the metrics that stood out in our discounted cash flow analysis of Moodys Corp, consider:
+Below please find a table outlining a discounted cash flow forecast for MCO, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that Moodys Corp ranked in the 30th percentile in terms of potential gain offered.
+We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
+The most interesting components of our discounted cash flow analysis for Moodys Corp ended up being:

 Terminal Growth Rate in Free Cash Flow